 Have you ever wondered what happens to your tooth after it is extracted by your dentist?
-Surprisingly, stuff it’s not so cut-and-dry.
+Surprisingly, it’s not so cut-and-dry.

-When a tooth is removed, order there’s not really one specific place it goes.
-Some methods of disposal cost the dentist money, ambulance others result in a small profit for the dentist, and others are just a little weird.
+When a tooth is removed, there’s not really one specific place it goes.
+Some methods of disposal cost the dentist money, others result in a small profit for the dentist, and others are just a little weird.

 Read on to find out what happens to extracted teeth.

 Eight Journeys Your Extracted Tooth May Take

 After a tooth is extracted, the dentist will usually place it on the tray next to the dental chair.
 While a lot of people may think that an extracted tooth has hit the end of the road; its journey has just begun.